GovTechSG/mcf-devops-checkin/README.md

 ## Context

 Automation is key in DevOps to deliver value continuously and the first step we can take for this poor un-automated repository is to create a sensible pipeline that automates the build/test/release process.
+Since we might not be pushing to a Docker registry, save the created Docker image into a tarball (see `docker_tar` and `docker_untar` in the Makefile for more info!)

 ## Task